Navi Mumbai slums to be developed under SRA scheme

 He added, “With additional FSI available MIDC and CIDCO will also get space for development which is not available right now due to the presence of slums.”

-NMMC commissioner Rajesh Narvekar said, who was present at the meeting, “Since the slums come under MIDC area, the minister has asked it to undertake the rehabilitation work starting with the biometric survey.”
+Confirmed NMMC commissioner Rajesh Narvekar, who was present at the meeting, “Since the slums come under MIDC area, the minister has asked it to undertake the rehabilitation work starting with the bio-metric survey.”